 Cat Tien National Park

 Cat Tien comprises an amazingly biodiverse area of lowland tropical rainforest.
-The 72,000-hectare park is one of the outstanding natural treasures in Vietnam, and the hiking, mountain biking and birdwatching here are the best in the south of the country.
-Always call ahead for reservations as the park can accommodate only a limited number of visitors.
+The 72,000-hectare park is one of the outstanding natural treasures in Vietnam, a true jungle, and the hiking, mountain biking and birdwatching here are the best in the south of the country.